mne-tools/mne-python/doc/configure_git.rst

 <https://help.github.com/>`_ which offer a great introduction to git and
 GitHub.

-In the present document, we refer to the ``mne-python/master`` branch, as the *master*.
+In the present document, we refer to the ``mne-python/master`` branch as *master*.

 .. _forking: